Why Everyone's Afraid Of Amazon - And Why They Should Be

 For example, it's apparent we're gradually moving toward the adoption of electric and self-driving vehicles.
 What isn't apparent is who the market leader will be, who will survive, and what new regulations will be put into effect to change the playing field.

 None of this is new.
 People are always traveling from one place to another and will continue to do so.
 It started on feet and moved toward other means of transportation.
-So while that market will be there, the way Amazon is likely to tackle it if it ever does, is to wait for the winner and losers to emerge as the market matures, and then find ways to improve what exists at that point.
+So while that market will be there, the way Amazon is likely to tackle it, if it ever does, is to wait for the winner and losers to emerge as the market matures, and then find ways to improve what exists at that point.
 That's the way it usually does business.
 I don't see that changing anytime soon, if it ever does.

 Streamlining and simplifying